-Notwithstanding the Investment Manager's consideration of sustainability risks in the investment process, the Manager, acting through the Investment Manager, will not consider the principal adverse impacts of investment decisions on sustainability factors for each of the Funds at this time as such consideration is not deemed necessary due to the absence of adequate, reliable and verifiable data coverage that is relevant to each Fund's investment strategy.
+Where a Fund is categorised under Article 8 or Article 9 of the SFDR, details of the consideration, if any, of the principal adverse impacts of its investment decisions will be further specified in the relevant Supplement for the Fund.
+In the case of all other Funds, the Manager, acting through the Investment Manager, will not consider the principal adverse impacts of investment decisions on sustainability factors for those Funds at this time as such consideration is not deemed necessary due to the absence of adequate, reliable and verifiable data coverage that is relevant to each Fund's investment strategy.
 This decision will be assessed periodically.